 While she likely still wouldn’t be right up with Queen, it’d be very interesting to see what Isabella Robusto’s season would look like without her first five races.
 After finishing outside the top 10 in four of the first five races and outside the top 20 in three of them, Robusto has recorded top 10 finishes in 10 of her last 11 starts, finishing inside the top five in six of those races.
 Though the start of her season seemed like it’d be plagued by poor luck and mechanical gremlins, it’s turned around into another story of impressive consistency.

 Robusto’s night at DuQuoin fared much better than her last effort on dirt in Springfield.
-In that race, she finished last after a mechanical failure early in the going, marking her only finish outside the top 10 since the fifth race of the year.
+In that race, she finished last after an early mechanical failure, marking her only finish outside the top 10 since the fifth race of the year.
 Robusto finished fourth at DuQuoin, escaping a late-race incident with damage, albeit insignificant.

 Robusto has finally caught Jason Kitzmiller in points, tied with him for fourth.
 The duo is 139 points back with four races to go, likely unable to catch third-place Alan or be caught by sixth-place Alex Clubb.
 Like Queen, Robusto has excelled on tracks similar to those the series visits in the final four races, recording a worst finish of sixth on short tracks this season and earning a pole at Kansas in ’24.
 As for Bristol, the 20-year-old has yet to start a race at the track.